jquast/x84/docs/clients.rst

 Other than UTF-8, only IBM CP437 encoding is supported.
 Any telnet client with CP437 font is supported.

-Examples of these include PuTTy, SyncTerm, mtel, netrunner, linux/bsd console + bsd telnet.
+Examples of these include PuTTy, SyncTerm, mtel, netrunner, linux/bsd console + linux/bsd telnet.

 Some non-DOS terminal emulators may require installing a fontset, such as *Terminus_* to provide CP437 art.

 TCP Encryption
 --------------

 Telnet is not a secure protocol.
 This implementation of x/84 is without any encryption.
 It is not secure from network eavesdropping.
-SSH works perfectly fine as an intermediary transport if eavesdropping is a concern.
+SSH is supported and works perfectly fine if eavesdropping is a concern.

-Previous versions included ssh support directly through twisted conch, and can be found in the earliest github revisions as ``ssh.py``.
-The twisted dependency was considered too 'heavyweight' and dropped.

 .. _Terminus: http://terminus-font.sourceforge.net/